mpuening/learn-jakartaee/DATA_SOURCES.md

 Is it for these reasons, that this project went with the `@DataSourceConfiguration` with a custom `DataSource` approach (see below) so that people wanting to run the code need not change any code.
-It has a bunch of logic that smooths over all the differences between the app servers.
+It has a bunch of logic that smoothes over all the differences between the app servers.

 Connecting the Dots